User Manual – Durst

 4. Click Insert Placeholder to open the dialog Select Placeholder.

 5. Select the desired placeholders, such as the text Copy ${imposer.record_number_on_page} of ${imposer.records_per_page} on this page of ${motif.number_copies} copies.
-These placeholders specify which copy of a Print Item is on the current page and how many copies are planned in total in the multipage imposition.
+These placeholders specify which copy of a Print Item is on the current page and how many copies are planned in total in the multipage Imposition.

 6. Click Update to apply the placeholders to the caption.

-Figure 2: An imposition with Sequential Numbering per Page for the Print Item in the Impose Editor of a multipage Imposition
+Figure 2: An Imposition with Sequential Numbering per Page for the Print Item in the Impose Editor of a multipage Imposition

 1.1.3.
 OMET Marks – Verticale Y-Offset